willianantunes/willianantunes.com/content/blog/2021/04/2021-04-19-why-did-i-create-a-blog-from-scratch.md

   - open-source
   - comfort zone
 ---
-If I would have to recommend to someone, in a professional context assuming basic things like time to market, a huge ecosystem, many tutorials, no expected advanced knowledge in programming at all, I would tell this person to start right away with Blogger or WordPress, in case of more conditions.
-Now, if the idea is to know how stuff works, and utilize a technology that handles not only on the front-end but on the back-end side also, thinking carefully in terms of its usage on the job market, I'd advise using a technology built on top of JavaScript.
+If I had to recommend to someone, assuming important requirements like time to market, a huge ecosystem, many tutorials, no expected advanced knowledge in programming at all, I would tell this person to start right away with Blogger, but if more options are needed, then Wordpress.
+Now, if the idea is to know how stuff works, and utilize a technology that handles not only on the front-end but on the back-end also, thinking carefully in terms of its usage on the job market, I'd advise using a technology built on top of JavaScript.

 ## Why JavaScript and not PHP or another language